loda-lang/loda-programs/programs/oeis/list3.md

 * [A301723](http://oeis.org/A301723) ([L15 program](A301723.asm)): Partial sums of A301722.
 * [A301729](http://oeis.org/A301729) ([L19 program](A301729.asm)): a(0)=1; thereafter positive numbers that are congruent to {0, 1, 3, 5} mod 6.
 * [A301755](http://oeis.org/A301755) ([L05 program](A301755.asm)): Decimal expansion of 3/8.
+* [A301787](http://oeis.org/A301787) ([L19 program](A301787.asm)): Number of nX5 0..1 arrays with every element equal to 0 or 1 horizontally or antidiagonally adjacent elements, with upper left element zero.
 * [A301791](http://oeis.org/A301791) ([L21 program](A301791.asm)): Number of 2Xn 0..1 arrays with every element equal to 0 or 1 horizontally or antidiagonally adjacent elements, with upper left element zero.
 * [A301819](http://oeis.org/A301819) ([L10 program](A301819.asm)): Number of nX4 0..1 arrays with every element equal to 1 or 2 horizontally or antidiagonally adjacent elements, with upper left element zero.
 * [A301926](http://oeis.org/A301926) ([L10 program](A301926.asm)): a(n+3) = a(n) + 24*n + 32, a(0)=0, a(1)=3, a(2)=13.